richardbergquist/realme-azure-b2c-integration/Assertion-MTS.md

   - In the OutputCLaims section
     - `<OutputClaim ClaimTypeReferenceId="issuerUserId" PartnerClaimType="yourEntityID" />`

-3. Update the RealMe Login SAML Metadata
+3. Update the RealMe SAML Metadata

 - From the `Messaging Test Site bundle zip` (see previous step), open the `MTSIdPAssertionSAMLMetadata.xml` file.
 - Copy the content of the file (do not copy the `<?xml version="1.0" encoding="UTF-8" standalone="yes"?>` line).